IPTV M3U Australia 2026: Complete Setup Guide

 What Are M3U Playlists?

+M3U files are simple text documents containing channel names paired with streaming URLs.
 When you configure IPTV with M3U playlists, your app reads this file, extracts the addresses, and connects directly to content sources.

 Think of it as a digital TV guide that tells your device where to find each channel online.

-M3U vs M3U8: Which Is Better?
+M3U vs M3U8: Which is better?

 FeatureM3UM3U8